-We love having fritters made by dipping vegetables in gram flour and deep frying.
-These are also called Pakoras.
+We love having fritters; dipping vegetables in gram flour and deep frying.
+These are also popularly known as Pakoras.

-On the other hand are vadas, made using different flours.
-From urad dal and moong dal to gram flour and these jowar flour fritters; we love them all.
+On the other hand are Vadas, made using different flours.
+From urad dal vadas and moong dal vadas to gram flour bhajjis and these jowar flour fritters; we love them all.

 When served with some Masala Chai, tomato ketchup and spicy cilantro chutney, they can easily become a complete meal!